-Are strawberry shortcake ice cream bars the best thing you can order from the ice cream truck?
+Is a strawberry shortcake bar the best thing you can order from the ice cream truck?
+You bet it is.

-And if you don’t feel like waiting for the ice cream truck to roll by (I suppose you could go to the grocery store, but shhhhh) then how about making your own strawberry shortcake ice cream bars at home?
+And if you don’t feel like waiting for the ice cream man to roll by, then how about making your own strawberry crunch ice cream bars at home?
 Armed with nothing but 4 simple ingredients, it’s actually much easier than you might think!

-Don’t get me wrong, these do not dethrone the real-deal Good Humor bars, because those are simply perfect.
-But you’ll be shocked at just how similar these taste.
+Don’t get me wrong, these do not dethrone the Good Humor Strawberry Shortcake Bars, those are simply perfect.
+But you’ll be shocked at just how similar this homemade version tastes.

-For our bars, we’re using real strawberries in the ice cream AND for the coating, giving you a fair amount of fruit in every serving.
+We’re using real strawberries in the ice cream AND for the coating, giving you a fair amount of fruit in every serving.
 There’s nothing better than that.

 How to make these strawberry shortcake ice cream bars

-This recipe has two steps: the first is making our strawberry ice cream base, and the second is the signature strawberry shortcake coating, and the last one is assembling the strawberry shortcake ice cream bars.
+This recipe has three steps: the first is making our strawberry ice cream bar base, the second is the signature strawberry shortcake coating, and the last one is assembling the strawberry shortcake ice cream bars.

 Step 1: Making the strawberry ice cream

-You can certainly use frozen strawberries if you have them on hand, too, but fresh strawberries work very well and in my opinion, give the best flavor.
+You can certainly use frozen strawberries if you have them on hand, but fresh strawberries work very well and in my opinion, give the best flavor.

 Pour the mixture into popsicle molds (it will make enough for 3 popsicles) and add to the freezer for about 3-4 hours or so.
 You can certainly freeze for longer, like overnight, but when I tested mine, they were the perfect consistency after about 3 hours: totally frozen, but still nice and soft.